-This is theoretical, but as a security professional, I know that there is not much difference between a whitehat and blackhat security expert … except the color of the hat and the moral ground they stand on.
+This is theoretical, but as a security professional, I know that there isn't much difference between a whitehat and blackhat security expert … except for the color of the hat and the moral ground they stand on.

-There is certainly time to act before the “inevitable” happens, but whether it is enough time remains to be seen.
+There is certainly time to act before the “inevitable” happens, but whether it's enough time remains to be seen.
 Will the potential victims make the right choice to act quickly, or will they adopt a wait-and-see attitude?

 This question always haunts me.
 In the next article, let's discuss about a black swan event that is unprodicable.